 - Physiologically relevant models for studying neurogenesis and CNS function

-- Reliable and consitent source of in vitro models for drug screening & neurotoxicity tests
+- A reliable and consistent source of in vitro models for drug screening & neurotoxicity tests

 - Build disease models of neurodegenerative diseases and neuroinflammation